-□ Americans with Disabilities Act (ADA) □ Section 504 of the Rehabilitation Act of 1974
+- Americans with Disabilities Act (ADA) - □ Section 504 of the Rehabilitation Act of 1974

 The Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1974 (Section 504) prohibit discrimination on the basis of disability and allow for accommodations that may be requested.
-The American with Disabilities Acts includes mental and physical medical conditions; it applies to Union County College and includes regulations covering access to all College programs and services.
+The American with Disabilities Acts includes mental and physical medical conditions; it applies to UCNJ Union College of Union County, NJ and includes regulations covering access to all College programs and services.